-\textbf{Reconstruction:} Let us focus on reconstructing the original file by using date stored at nodes $2$ to $7$; other cases can be addressed similarly.
+\textbf{Reconstruction:} Let us focus on the reconstruction of the original file by using data stored at nodes $2$ to $7$; other cases can be addressed similarly.
 In Table \ref{Table stru new}, from the symbols that are underlined, we can recover $\mathbf{g}_1^{(0)}$ and $\mathbf{g}_{1}^{(1)}$.
-Together with the other data in the first two columns of rows $2$ to $7$, we now have
+Together with the other data in rows 1, 2 and columns $2$ to $7$, we now have